Towards anisotropic cosmology in group field theory: Short review of GFT cosmology

 interpreted as (open) spin network vertices decorated with four Peter--Weyl labels (or group elements) and a scalar $\chi$.

 At this stage one usually defines general one-body operators (see, e.g., \cite{Oriti_GFT2ndLQG})

 where $O^J$ is the LQG matrix element of the desired operator evaluated on a single spin network node, e.g., the volume\footnote{Concretely, after choosing a basis of intertwiners $\imath$ that diagonalises the LQG volume operator on a spin network node, one associates a volume $V_{\vec{j},\imath}$, given by the eigenvalue of this operator, to the quanta generated by $\varphi^\dagger_J(\chi)$.
-See appendix \ref{AppA} for more details on the spectrum and eigenstates of this LQG volume operator.} $V_{\vec{j},\imath}$ which plays a particularly important role in cosmology.
+See appendix \ref{AppA} for more details on the spectrum and eigenstates of this LQG volume operator.
+These properties can be derived from a more general setting of quantisation of tetrahedra in terms of $SU(2)$ recoupling theory \cite{Barbieri_1997,PolyhedraIta,Baez_1999}, without working necessarily within LQG.} $V_{\vec{j},\imath}$ which plays a particularly important role in cosmology.
 To give explicit formul\ae, the number and volume operators read

 Notice that these operators are defined ``relationally", in the sense that they are given as functions of the matter field $\chi$, associated to the creation and annihilation operators.
 At the kinematical level, this $\chi$-dependence does not represent time evolution: operators defined for different $\chi$ are independent.
 One then usually assumes that equations of motion are satisfied on average,